PSYCH 1001 Sec. 1

 Items not in bold are meant to help you and expand your learning.

-Items below the horizontal line in a box are study tips to help you succeed.
+Items below the horizontal line in a box are study tips to help you succeed as a college student.

 Everything that is underlined is a hyperlink to be accessed from our online syllabus (if you notice a problem with a link please let me know).

 WK DATE TOPIC Assignments (bold) &